lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 This is all coming together nicely.
 For a short while, when I reached this point, I thought I had pagination all sorted.
 But there are issues with what we've written because there's nothing to stop page numbers being output indefinitely.
 This is fine if there are 10 pages but what if there are 20?
 50?

 At this point I strongly considered abandoning my quest for custom pagination.
-Hugo's built-in pagination is really good and I could probably just use CSS to remove anything I didn't want.
+Hugo's built-in pagination is really good and I could probably just use CSS to hide anything I didn't want.
 But no, I persisted.

 ### Smarter page numbers

 Before I go any further I'll outline what I wanted to achieve:

-* A set number of page links either side of the current page.
+* A set number of page links either side of the current page (adjacent links).
-* The same number of overall pages showing at all times.
+* The same number of overall page numbers showing at all times.
 * No dots between page numbers.

+I also want to note that at this point in the article things get a little more intense in terms of Hugo coding.
+I'll try to break things down as much as possible but without some development experience it may be difficult to follow.

-Below are some examples of how pagination might look if there are 10 pages with 2 adjacent links.
+Below are some examples of how pagination would look if there are 10 pages with 2 adjacent links.

 <nav class="pagination">
   <ul class="pagination__list" style="margin: 0">